pybricks/pybricks.github.io/learn/flow-basics/multitasking.md

 many.
 For many applications, the Multitask block is more effective, as you'll see next.

+**Challenge #4.3.A: In formation** ⸺ Set up the left and right motor.
+Make them both move 1000 degrees at the same time.
+Compare the resulting movement to that of a fully configured Drive Base Drive block.
+In both cases, what happens if you block one wheel but not the other?
+{: .notice--primary}

 # Using the Multitask block

 When your program arrives at a _Multitask_ block, it will run two or more